llnl/benchpark/docs/add-an-experiment.rst

  Step 2: Add Variants and Maintainers
 **************************************

-Next, we add:
+Next, we add experiment variants and a maintainer:

-#. variants - which will provide configurability to the Spack package manager and Ramble
+#. variants - provide configurability to options in Spack and Ramble
 #. maintainer - the GitHub username of the person responsible of maintaining the
    experiment (likely you!)

-Continuing with our example, we add two variants.
+For HPL, we add two variants.
 The first is a ``workload`` variant to configure which Ramble workload we are going to use.
 The second is a version of our benchmark, which should take the possible values (e.g., ``"NAME_OF_DEVELOPMENT_BRANCH"``, ``"latest"``, ``"rc1"``, ``"rc2"``). ``latest`` is a keyword that will automatically choose the latest release version from the ``package.py``.
-For HPL, the source is a ``tar.gz``, so we are not tracking a development branch.
-Additionally, we add our GitHub username, or multiple usernames in the tuple, to record the ``maintainers`` of this experiment.
+For HPL, the source is a ``tar.gz`` instead of a repository, so we are not able to list a development branch.
+Additionally, we add our GitHub username, or multiple usernames, to record the ``maintainers`` of this experiment.

 .. code::